 The court may very well ask you how your son or daughter is doing at home.
 You may be angry at your child, you may want the judge to “teach your kid a lesson” by putting him in juvenile hall.
 Before you do this though, keep in mind that the Los Angeles County Juvenile Halls are not pleasant places.
 Sylmar, Los Padrinos, Eastlake… they are all tough places to be.
 Your child will be placed with offenders who may be older and accused of far more serious crimes than your child.
 It may be weeks or even months before your child is released again.
 This will also have consequences as how your attorney can best handle your case.
 Think carefully before asking the judge to “teach your kid a lesson.”
 You may not be realizing what you are getting your kid into.

-If your son or daughter is facing a juvenile delinquency case in Los Angeles County, or anywhere in California, do not hesitate to contact Los Angeles juvenile defense lawyer Jerod Gunsberg at (323) 633-3423 via the secure contact form on this page for a free and confidential consultation.
+If your son or daughter is facing a juvenile delinquency case in Los Angeles County, or anywhere in California, do not hesitate to contact Los Angeles juvenile defense lawyer Jerod Gunsberg at (323) 633-3423 via the secure contact form on this page for a confidential consultation.